Bellinzona railway station

 Bellinzona railway station (Stazione di Bellinzona) serves the town of Bellinzona, in the canton of Ticino, Switzerland.
 It is on the Swiss Federal Railways' Gotthard line.
 The station is nicknamed Porta del Ticino ("Gate of Ticino") since the opening of the Gotthard Base Tunnel in 2016.

 History

-The station was opened in 1874, as part of the opening of the Ticino valley railway, with its Biasca – Bellinzona – Lugano – Chiasso line, and its Bellinzona – Locarno line.
-In 1882, upon the opening of the Gotthard Rail Tunnel, and the related commencement of services on the line from Airolo to Biasca, Bellinzona was connected with the north, and with German-speaking Switzerland.
+In 1872, the construction of the Gotthard Railway began from Chiasso to Locarno, then to Bellinzona, where the station was opened in 1874.
+The construction continued up the Ticino valley (Ticino valley railway) to Biasca and then to Bodio.
+In 1882, upon the opening of the Gotthard Rail Tunnel, and the related commencement of services on the line between Biasca and Airolo, Bellinzona was connected with the north, and with German-speaking Switzerland.

 In 2008, the SBB Cargo facility at Bellinzona hit the headlines, when its workers went on strike, after SBB Cargo had prescribed rigorous reduction measures for the site.

 With the opening of the Gotthard Base Tunnel in 2016, travel times from Lucerne to Bellinzona fell by 45 minutes.

 The opening of the Ceneri Base Tunnel in December 2020 reduced travel times from Bellinzona to Lugano by 15 minutes.